artofthesmart/hypertext/_demo/pages/02.readme/default.md

 **Show Categories** - Boolean.
 Determines whether or not to show the categories of the page.
 **Use Headless Mode** - Boolean.
 Determines whether or not this page is rendered in headless mode.
 If true, the theme will not render anything except the page's content.
 No header, no metadata, no titles, no footer, nothing.
 Just the body content of parsed markdown into HTML.
 The content will get a `<body>` tag and the proper DOCTYPE.

-##### Collection Page Content
-These content settings only appear for collection pages to help define how their children get rendered.
-**Show Summary** - Boolean.
-Determines whether or not to show the summary of the page.
-**Show Clickthru** - Boolean.
-Determines whether or not to show the "Read More" click-through text on page summaries.
-These words are defined in `languages.yaml` and can be changed.

-#### Additional Content
+#### Additional Page Content
 Here you can define additional content and metadata for your page, similar to other themes.

-**Subtitle** - The subtitle is a longer title addition or explanation of the content that will sometimes appear in Hypertext.
-For example, a title could be "CSS 101" and the subtitle could be "Learning how to make your website more beautiful".
+These are avialable for all page types.

+**Page Header Style** - Dropdown.
+Changes how the page's "title" area is displayed.
+There are five options:
+- `Text` - Default.
+The text title of the page and its metadata.
+- `Image` - A banner image to render where the page title would normally be.
+Usually the width of your site (960px Default) by 100px high.
+- `Both` - The page title followed by rendering the image below it.
+Useful when you want a little branding but also want the name of the page visible.
+- `Modular` - Searches for a page named `_page_header.md` and renders that.
+See details below about Modular Content.
+- `None` - Renders nothing before the page's content.

+**Page Footer Style** - Dropdown.
+Changes how the page's "footer" area is displayed.
+There are five options:
+- `None` - Default.
+Renders nothing after the page's content.
+- `Text` - Renders custom text at the end of a post or page.
+- `Image` - A banner image to render after the content.
+Usually the width of your site (960px Default) by 100px high.
+- `Both` - Custom text followed by rendering the image below it.
+- `Modular` - Searches for a page named `_page_footer.md` and renders that.
+See details below about Modular Content.

-**Header Image File** - The header image appears at the top of the page under the page title.
-You can specify which image to use for the page header here.
-It's an image that appears at the top of the page.
-If you don't name an image specifically, Hypertext will try to find one automatically, e.g. using the file name pattern `header.*` within the page directory and `<page_slug>_header.*` in other locations.
-When you enable header images, Hypertext will look for a header image with the following rules:
+**Page Header Image File** - The header image appears at the top of a page under the page title if your settings allow it at the theme, collection, or page level.
+You can name an image to use for the page header here.
+If you don't name an image specifically or it cannot be found, Hypertext will attempt to find another one automatically using the following process:

-    0. For any of the following, look for `png`, then `gif`, then `jpg`, then `webp` file types.
+    0. For any of the following, look for `webp`, then `png`, then `gif`, then `jpg` or `jpeg` file types.
     1. Try to use the specified filename in the page directory.
     2. Try to use the specified filename in the `user/images` directory.
     3. Try to find an image named `header.*` in the page directory.
     4. Try to find an image named `<page slug>.*` in the `user/images` directory.
     5. Try to find an image named `<page slug>_header.*` in the `user/images` directory.
-    6. Try to use the first image in this page's directory.
+    6. Try to use the first image by name in this page's directory.
+    7. Render a blank square as the header image.

-**Thumbnail image file** -  You can specify which image to use for the page thumbnail here.
+**Page Thumbnail image file** -  You can specify which image to use for the page thumbnail here.
 It's an image used by a parent page trying to draw child pages.
 If you don't name an image specifically, Hypertext will try to find one automatically, for example using the file name pattern `thumbnail.*` within the page directory and `<page_slug>_thumbnail.*` in other locations.
 When you enable header images, Hypertext will look for a thumbnail image with the following rules:
-    0. For any of the following, look for `png`, then `gif`, then `jpg`, then `webp` file types.
+    0. For any of the following, look for `webp`, then `png`, then `gif`, then `jpg` or `jpeg` file types.
     1. Try to use the specified filename in the page directory.
     2. Try to use the specified filename in the `user/images` directory.
     3. Try to find an image named `thumbnail.*` in the page directory.
     4. Try to find an image named `<page slug>_thumbnail.*` in the `user/images` directory.
     5. Try to find an image named `<header image filename>_thumbnail.*` in the page directory, if a header image was specified.
     6. Try to find an image named `<header image filename>_thumbnail.*` in the `user/images` directory, , if a header image was specified.
-    7. Try to use the header image search method described above and use the header image.
+    7. Try to use the header image search method described above and use the header image with automatic resizing.
     8. Try to use the first image in this page's directory.
+    9. Render a blank square as the thumbnail image.

+**Subtitle** - The subtitle is a longer title addition or explanation of the content that will sometimes appear in Hypertext.

+**Summary delimiter** - By default, this is `===` and you use it to separate the summary for this page from the rest of the contents.
+I recommend you leave this as the default.

-* **Summary length** - If you don't specify a summary for this page, this value determines how long the automatically generated summary should be.
+**Summary length** - If you don't specify a summary for this page, this value determines how long the automatically generated summary should be.
 By default, it's 300 characters.

-* **Add Dates** - Overrides the theme's global dates setting and lets you choose whether to show the publication date on this page or not.

 !!! **What's the difference between a Summary and a Subtitle?**  A subtitle is usally an extension to the original title.
 For example, "Raising a puppy" might be the title of my page, and the subtitle might be "How I learned to raise a dog in 2018".
 On the other hand, a summary is a short introduction or paragraph for the content the user is about to read or click through to.
 In this same example, the summary would be a 300 character teaser about how cute the puppy was, how excited I was, and how I would learn a lot while training the puppy to be a good boy.

-#### Page Content Settings
+#### Collection Settings
-When rendering a page, these settings can be used to override the theme and collection settings for that specific page.
-If a setting is not set, it will use the theme's default setting.
-Some settings are specific to how pages and collections function and cannot be set at a site-wide level effectively.

-These determine what metadata from the frontmatter should be shown when rendering a page.
+##### Child Display Settings
+These values let you decide what child page content and metadata get rendered on the `Collection` page to the end user.
+To be clear, this would control what gets shown on a "Blog List" page and not what appears on an individual "Blog Post" page.

 **Show Title** - Boolean.
 Determines whether or not to show the title of the page.
 **Show Subtitle** - Boolean.
 Determines whether or not to show the subtitle of the page.